jenkinsci/acceptance-test-harness/docs/BROWSER.md

 See `FallbackConfig.java` for how the browser is selected.

+Please note that since Selenium 2.x is the version used, you will need Firefox 46 or older in order to run the tests.

 ## Advanced Browser Configuration
 [This test harness internally uses Guice](GUICE.md) to wire tests, and that is how we control WebDriver.
 To further fine-tune how a browser is selected and configured, bind `WebDriver` to